cloudfoundry/pxc-release/docs/cluster-behavior.md

 ### Simulating node failure
   - To simulate a temporary single node failure, use `kill -9` on the pid of the mysql process.
 This will only temporarily disable the node because the process is being monitored by monit, which will restart the process if it is not running.
-  - To more permenantly disable the process, execute `monit unmonitor galera-init` before `kill -9`.
+  - To more permanently disable the process, execute `monit unmonitor galera-init` before `kill -9`.
-  - To simulate multi-node failure without killing a node process, communication can be severed by changing the iptables config to dissallow communication:
+  - To simulate multi-node failure without killing a node process, communication can be severed by changing the iptables config to disallow communication:

     ```
     iptables -F && # optional - flush existing rules \